redis-stack/redis-stack-docs/docs/stack/insight/_index.md

   <img src="/docs/stack/insight/images/Browser.png">

-* View, validate, and manage your key values using new formatters that prettify and highlight data in different formats (for example, Unicode, JSON, MessagePack, HEX, and ASCII)
+* View, validate, and manage your key values in a human-readable format using formatters that prettify and highlight data in different formats (for example, Unicode, JSON, MessagePack, HEX, and ASCII) in the Browser tool.

   <img src="/docs/stack/insight/images/data_formatting.png">